 - Preliminary estimates of council tax increases of 5.5% for 2020/21 and 2021/22.

 5. The medium term financial plan will be reviewed on a periodic basis.

 7. The budget has been closely monitored and controlled during the year in accordance with the procedures approved by Council.
-A number of service pressures and increased costs were identified in the financial year and it was agreed that action should be taken by officers to control spending and to keep service spending within the approved cash limited budget totals.
+A number of service pressures and increased costs have been identified in the financial year and it has been agreed that action should be taken by officers to control spending and to keep service spending within the approved cash limited budget totals.

 Welsh Government (WG) Revenue Settlement

-10. The WG announced its final revenue settlement details for local authorities on 20 December 2017.
-The settlement gave local authorities in Wales on average a 0.2% grant increase (after taking into account of transfers of grants) and Wrexham’s share was an increase of 0.34%.
+10. The WG announced its final revenue settlement details for local authorities on 19.
+December 2018.
+The settlement gave local authorities in Wales on average a 0.2% grant increase (after taking into account of transfers of grants) and Wrexham’s share was a decrease of 0.1%.

 12. The budget for next year as outlined in Page (vi) has been built up in accordance with the framework agreed by Council.
 The budget in the current year (i.e. the cash limited budget amended for the transfers of grants into the Revenue Support grant) has been adjusted for the cost of inflation, unavoidable commitments and savings.

 14. It is a requirement of the Local Government Act 2003 that I should report to members on the robustness of the estimates made for the purpose of calculating the net budget requirement.
 I should therefore draw your attention to a number of key risk areas that I have identified in the budget and how these may be managed.
-These are outlined in Pages 11 to 13.
-Issues relating to these key risks will be reported to members during the forthcoming year as necessary as part of the budget monitoring and control procedures.
+These are outlined in Page 12 to

 Reserves and Balances